mtchetch/ecowatti-mqtt-reverse-engineer/README.md

 My system consists of the boiler with the control card.
 All the sensors and control mechatronics are connected to the control card.
 The boiler unit has a control panel that is hooked up to the RS-485 serial bus and I have an additional room unit that is located in side the house does room temperature measurement and compensation and is also hooked up to the RS485 bus.

-A raspberry Pi 3B is connected to the control card with a USB RS-485 adapter.
+A Raspberry Pi 3B is connected to the control card with a USB RS-485 adapter.

 On the control card there are terminals used for connecting room units marked with the pin numbers:
 ```